hujun-open/shouchangen/README.md

 The target use case when you have large amount of constants of a given type, you don't need to write these methods manually.

+The generated unmarshal function could optionally include fuzzy match so that it could accommodate input that includes typo, it uses the `github.com/agext/levenshtein` for the fuzzy match.

-By default, the marshalled text is the lower case of constant name, it could be overridden by having a line comment with format: `//alias:"<new_name>"`.
+By default, the marshall/unmarshal text is the constant name, it could be overridden by having a line comment with format: `to:"<new_marshal_text>" from:"<new_unmarhsal_text>"`.

 Optionally a external transformer could be specified for custom constant name transform logic.